 Last year veterinary cardiologists noticed that breeds that are not genetically predisposed to DCM were being diagnosed with regularity.
 They also noticed that many of these dogs were eating a grain free diet.
 This caused the FDA to release a warning.

 So what do we actually know?

 Unfortunately, not a lot.
-Right now there is a level of suspicion that legumes (peas, lentils, beans etc) may be contributing to the development of DCM.
+Right now there is a level of suspicion that legumes (peas, lentils, beans, etc) may be contributing to the development of DCM.
 The exact mechanism is unknown and it is currently being investigated.
 Legumes are present in higher quantities in grain free food and provides a carbohydrate source to help create a crunchy kibble.

 Taurine is an amino acid that is made in your dog’s liver from two other amino acids, methionine and cysteine.
-Both methionine and cysteine are found in foods that balanced by AAFCO standards.
+Both methionine and cysteine are found in foods that are balanced by AAFCO standards.
 Taurine is concentrated in the cells of the heart and can cause DCM when levels are too low.
-Dogs that develop DCM from low taurine, may be able to reverse the changes in their heart with taurine supplementation and a change in diet.
+Dogs that develop DCM from low taurine may be able to reverse the changes in their heart with taurine supplementation and a change in diet.

 While we don’t know much here are a few theories: